shikokuchuo/mirai/README.md

 The daemons interface may also be used to send tasks for computation to remote daemon processes on the network.

-Call `daemons()` specifying ‘url’ as a character string the host network address and a port that is able to accept incoming connections.
+Call `daemons()` specifying ‘url’ as a character value the host network address and a port that is able to accept incoming connections.

 The examples below use an illustrative local network IP address of